erdc/proteus/proteus/SWFlow/README.md

 ## Running the tests

-Each test directory in `proteus/SWFlow/tests/` contains a python file named `SWFlow.py`.
+Each test is located in `proteus/tests/SWFlow/` and is a python file named something like `SWFlow.py`.
 This is the file that sets up the computational domain, initial conditions, boundary conditions, and other problem specific options.
 Note that using the filename `SWFlow.py` is not necessary, one can use a different filename if wanted.
 Thus, in all following instructions, one can replace `SWFlow.py` with `some_filename.py`.

 Each `SWFlow.py` file has its own set of default context options.
-These include choosing which model to use, final run time of the simulation, refinement level of mesh, etc. For example, in `SWFlow/tests/dam_over_bumps`, we see the following set of default options:
+These include choosing which PDE model to use, final run time of the simulation, refinement level of mesh, etc. For example, in `proteus/tests/dam3Bumps.py`, a dam break problem with 3 conical obstacles, we see the following set of default options:

 ```
 opts= Context.Options([